 “Mooooooommmmm, I’m booorrred!”

-When we made the decision to homeschool, one of the first things I did was to go through everything we had in the way of books, toys, games, etc, and cull anything that wasn’t educational or in keeping with our values.
-I was purposeful in what I provided them with because I wanted to make it so that no matter what they chose to do, it was beneficial.
-Even on weekends, days when I was sick, or just sick of homeschooling, I knew their free time would be productive and edifying.
+When we made the decision to homeschool, one of the first things I did was to go through everything we had in the way of books, toys, and games, and cull anything that wasn’t educational or in keeping with our values.
+I was purposeful in what I provided them with so that no matter what they chose to do, it was beneficial.
+Even on weekends, days when I was sick, or just sick of homeschooling, I knew their free time would be productive.

 Through homeschooling I’ve come to believe that unstructured time is important in childhood.
 It’s during this time that their imagination kicks in and they experiment with new ideas and discover new interests.
-If every minute is filled with school or extra-curricular activities, then they’re deprived of that opportunity.
+If every minute is filled with curriculum and extra-curricular activities then they’re deprived of that opportunity.

-A few years ago I read an article called Is This the Perfect Playground, Full of Junk? about an exploratory playground in the UK that was filled with what most people would consider “junk.”
-Things like mattresses, tools, rope, wood, and old cars.
+A few years ago I read an article called Is This the Perfect Playground, Full of Junk? about an exploratory playground in the UK that was filled with what most people would consider junk – things like mattresses, tools, rope, wood, and old cars.
 The kids were free to build, demolish, and take risks, with only some basic guidance of a few adults.
-(Link to article below) While I’m not totally comfortable with all of the ideas, I do agree with the premise, and I wish I had read it when my kids were younger because I think I would have tried to give them even more basic playthings, as opposed to all of the colorful plastic toys.
+(Link to article below) While I’m not totally comfortable with all of the ideas, I do agree with the premise.
+I wish I had read it when my kids were younger because I think I would have tried to give them more basic playthings, as opposed to all of the colorful plastic toys.

 Years later at another house, we had inherited a workshop full of junk.
 One day he and a friend asked permission to use some of that stuff and they built a rudimentary car using old lumber, wheels, and other found materials.

-In both of these examples, my son took things that I considered “junk,” and did something meaningful with them.
-Given the opportunity, what might your kids create?
+In both of these examples, my son took things that I considered junk and did something meaningful with them.

 Art & Animals

-Our daughter was drawn to arts and crafts supplies and spent countless hours drawing, painting, or sculpting.
-She also loved animals and had a wide variety of pets and rescues.
-She was knowledgeable about animals at a young age because in trying to save a ‘possum, raccoon, squirrel or bird, she would research them on the Internet, pursuing her interest to a self-taught science lesson.
+Our daughter was drawn to arts and crafts and spent countless hours drawing, painting, or sculpting.
+(She drew the bird above) She also loved animals and had a wide variety of pets and rescues.
+She was knowledgeable about animals at a young age because in trying to save a ‘possum, raccoon, squirrel or bird, she would research them on the internet, resulting in a self-taught science lesson.

 Forts and Paths